-While there are many interesting facts about Taylor, over 165 years Taylor’s history has been created, sustained and continues to evolve through the people who have been chosen to attend as students, teach as faculty and serve as staff.
+For over 165 years, Taylor’s history has been created, sustained and continues to evolve through those who have been chosen to attend as students, teach as faculty and serve as staff.
 The heroes of our past and the heroes serving at Taylor today make up the exciting and ongoing story of Taylor University.

-And, who would have known that one of the most influential people at Taylor would be a beaten down young black man with no money in his pockets, just a heart to serve the Lord?
+Additionally, one of the most influential people at Taylor was a beaten down young black man with no money in his pockets, just a heart to serve the Lord?
 God still uses the story and soul of Sammy Morris to bring many to Taylor seeking the same blessing, purpose and call.

-And the list goes on, from our namesake, Bishop William Taylor, a Methodist Episcopal missionary whose nearly 60 ocean voyages in the second half of the 1800s earned him the nickname "The St. Paul of the 19th Century," to Thaddeus Reade whose dedication led to the sustaining of Taylor University through financial difficulty and the move to Upland…to Harold Ockenga, a man whose faith and influence led to his involvement with the launch of both Fuller and Gordon-Conwell Seminaries and who served as a mentor to Billy Graham.
+The list goes on from Sammy to our namesake, Bishop William Taylor, a Methodist Episcopal missionary whose nearly 60 ocean voyages in the second half of the 1800s earned him the nickname, "The St. Paul of the 19th Century."
+And then to Thaddeus Reade whose dedication led to the sustaining of Taylor University through financial difficulty and the move to Upland, to Harold Ockenga, a man whose faith and influence led to his involvement with the launch of both Fuller and Gordon-Conwell Seminaries, and who served as a mentor to Billy Graham.

-Our history doesn’t end with those heroes.
-Today our website holds many stories about today’s alumni, students, staff and faculty who are serving each other and the global community.
-Through war, depression, recession and tragedy Taylor University has continued to serve God, our community and our world.
+But our history doesn’t end with these heroes.
+Today our website holds many stories about current alumni, students, staff and faculty who are serving each other and the global community.
+Through war, depression, recession and tragedy, Taylor University has continued to serve God, our community and our world.